hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 The part of "testdir/s3-test-iam-user-dir/" indicates it's under this directory, if the directory doesn't exist, it will be created.
 "downloads/hpe-cp-rhel-release-5.5.1-3083.bin" is the local file path which you want to put into the bucket.

-## Create an Cold-Tiered Volume and offlad to remote Object Store
+## Create an cold-tiered volume and offlad to remote Object Store

 So, now we are going to create a volume on another cluster and configure the cold-tier remote target for this volume.
 Then we will manually offload the data in this olume to the remote HPE Ezmeral Data Fabric Object Store.

-### Create a Cold-Tiered Volume by Web GUI
+### Create a cold-tiered volume by Web GUI

 First of all, you need to log in to MCS, and enter the following positions in turn at the top of the screen: Data --> Volumes👇